 Is the dress code stricter in Dubai or Abu Dhabi?

-Undoubtedly, the dress code is less strict in the city of Dubai because this city is more touristic and many inhabitants of foreign origin live there so, in this sense, the rules are always more relaxed.
+Undoubtedly, the dress code is less strict in the city of Dubai because this city is more touristic and many people of foreign origin live there so, in this sense, the rules are always more relaxed.

 Still you have to be very careful when packing your suitcase for both destinations.
 The United Arab Emirates is a Muslim country and, therefore, although in certain cities the rules are more relaxed, they still follow a specific dress code.